wdwlrz/localStorageManager.js/README.md

 let ls = new localStorageManager();

-ls.data; // data in localStorage
+ls.data; // data in localStorage, values after format

+ls.originData; // data in localStorage, values are strings

 ls.set(key,value); // localStorage.setItem();  value can be an Object or Array